 Montana foster care youth are eligible to receive up to $5,000 a year to help cover the cost of attending a postsecondary institution through the Foster Care Education and Training Voucher (ETV) program.

-Download the ETV application (Word).
-The priority deadlines for the program are Dec.
-15 for students planning on attending spring and summer courses, and July 1 for fall courses or the full school year.
+Download the ETV application (pdf).
+The priority deadlines for the program are December 15 for students planning on attending spring and summer courses, and July 1 for fall courses or the full school year.